homas KIRBY b. 1841/42 in Ireland.

 Waldron had one assistant, Thomas Davies; Thomas Hogan, appointed June 10, 1878--he had

-two assistants; first, M. Haley; second, William Kirby; Thomas Davies, appointed June 11,
+two assistants; first, M. Haley; second, William Kirby; Thomas Davies,

 1879--he had one assistant, H. Hackenbrock; Charles A. Pendleton, appointed June 10, 1881;